Constraints on dark matter self-interaction from galactic core size: Fits to the observational data

 \section{Fits to the observational data}

 LSB and dwarf spheroidal galaxies are often considered as ideal targets for DM studies as their mass content of baryons are minimum.
 Observations indicate that many of these galaxies have a DM core rather than an expected cusp \cite{Simon:2004sr}.
 Here we present the individual fits to the inferred DM density distributions from the observational data for the dwarfs, LSBs and clusters in figure \ref{fig:appB1},\ref{fig:appB2} and \ref{fig:appB3} respectively, that have been discussed in section \ref{sec:OBScore}.
 The top, middle and bottom panels show the fits for the three dwarf spheroidals, six LSB galaxies and three clusters respectively.
-The green solid and red dashed curves represent the best fits to the inferred density distributions (shown by the gray points) for the Jeans semi-analytic distribution and the cored NFW distribution.
+The green solid and red dashed curves represent the best fits to the inferred density distributions for the semi-analytic distribution and the cored NFW distribution respectively.
 The corresponding vertical lines denote the extent of the core radius.
+The DM distribution inferred from observations are shown by the gray points.

 \FloatBarrier

 \FloatBarrier